KeivanAbdi/JobsReeler/README.md

 The purpose of this example is to demonstrate how to build a "human-in-the-loop" application, where a user can interactively explore and refine a large stream of data.

+## Prerequisites

+Before running the application, ensure you have the following set up:

+1.  **Ollama**: This project uses [Ollama](https://ollama.com/) for local AI processing.
+    *   Make sure Ollama is installed and running.
+    *   Pull the required model (used for language detection):
+        ```bash
+        ollama pull qwen3:0.6b
+        ```
+    *   (Optional) If you want to use a different model, you can configure it in `application.conf` or your profile config.

 ## How to Run

 This project is built with sbt.
 To run the application, you will need to have sbt installed.